coreos/coreos-assembler/README-design.md

 You can detect this situation in a pipeline by comparing `readlink builds/latest`.

 However, coreos-assembler builds on top of rpm-ostree and also generates disk images.
-Today, it uses Anaconda, and as mentioned above provides `image.ks` as input.  coreos-assembler simply checksums that file, and uses it to support change detection for images as well.
+It uses supermin to run a virtual machine that runs code to write the ostree content along with the filesystem layout into a disk image.

 If you want to force a build, use `coreos-assembler build --force`.
 A common reason to do this is when something changes in the tooling itself and you